HearthSim/dynity/README.md

 debugger now if you want`.
 Run Inject.exe, then once the console window for dynity appears (it should read `mono successfully loaded`), press Ok.
 - In the `Test` solution, go to Debug > Attach Unity Debugger.
-- For some reason, the mono debugger instance wasn't announcing itself, so I needed to click on `Input IP` and enter the port number mono bound to.
-To find the port number, I used Process Explorer; the port is a TCP listen in the range 56000-56999.
+- Click on `Input IP`, the default port of 56000 is correct, so just press Ok.
 - Now you should be able to place a breakpoint in the code of Test.dll, for example at the installed MonoBehaviour's Update() (`Test.FrameBehaviour:Update`) method, and it should be hit.
 From there, I was able to use QuickWatch to look